 A graduate of St. Bonaventure University, Bothner has a bachelor's degree in Marketing and Master's degree in Physical Education/Sport Administration from Kent State University.

 Since coming to Nazareth, Bothner has served on several committees -- both regional and national.
-He was president of the Empire 8 Conference for three years and was a member of the NCAA men's lacrosse selection committee as well as the ECAC selection committee for soccer and basketball.
-He also is a member of the Monroe County Special Olympics Advisory Board.
+He is current member of the NCAA Managment Council and Monroe County Special Olympics Advisory Board.
+He was president of the Empire 8 Conference for three years and was a member.

-In addition to rowing and rugby, Bothner has spearheaded the additions of several intercollegiate sports, including men's and women's cross country, men's and women's track and field, men's volleyball, women's golf, softball, equestrian and men's and women's hockey.
+In addition to rowing and rugby, Bothner has spearheaded the additions of several intercollegiate sports, including men's and women's cross country, men's and women's track and field, men's volleyball, women's golf, softball, equestrian, and men's and women's hockey.
 Bothner also served as the point person when Nazareth hosted national championship tournaments in men's volleyball in 2011, 2013 and 2016.
-Nazareth also is scheduled to host the NCAA Indoor Track and Field Championships in 2025.

 A native of Olean, N.Y., Bothner joined the athletic staff at the UB in 1989 and assumed the role as Facility Coordinator and Event Operations Manager in 1991.
 He was promoted to Assistant Athletic Director in 1997.